iodeo/Minitel-ESP32/hardware/README.md

 <br><br>Buck converter is only needed where USB power source is not available.
 <br><br>Any buck converter with voltage input range from 6v to 15v with power rating greater than 1 Amps would fit.
 <br>An output voltage of 5 volts may also be used in conjunction with ESP32 module regulator; tension divisor on NPN base may be adapted to ensure good transmission.
-<br><br>Serial traasmission is wired to ESP32 module through RX2 & TX2 pins (usually P16 & P17)
+<br><br>Serial transmission is wired to ESP32 module through RX2 & TX2 pins (usually P16 & P17)

 ## DEVBOARD VERSION
 Devboard version includes :
 <br> - USB support
-<br> - Autoboot selection mode
+<br> - Auto bootmode selection
 <br> - Integrated buck converter with fuse protection
 <br> - Power management to enable USB and/or minitel plugged at any time
-<br> - Serial adapter to minitel of course
+<br> - Serial connection to minitel of course
-<br> - And various status LEDs
+<br> - And some status LEDs
 <br>Available on demand at [contact@iodeo.fr](mailto:contact@iodeo.fr)